-

 Recommended investigation flow:

-• Was the AD FS service stopped or restarted before the modification, and if so, how is the activity performed and by whom?
+- Was the AD FS service stopped or restarted before the modification, and if so, how was the activity performed and by whom?

 Creation of unknown DLLs under the AD FS GAC